LightNeuron

 # Automated cleanup

-Please see the LightNeuron in the Resources/cleanup directory
+Please see the LightNeuron section in the Resources/cleanup directory

 # Misc